 When you submit, please include the following:

-- Your name should NOT appear on any page of the manuscript.
+- Your name miust NOT appear on any page of the manuscript.

-- Two copies of a separate cover page which must include your: name, address, phone number, email address, manuscript title, and number of pages of manuscript.
+- In the email provide your name, address, phone number, email address, manuscript title, and number of pages of manuscript.
 Do not include acknowledgments.

 The contest judge (a non-NC resident) will be announced after the winner is chosen.
 For more information, please contact Tori Reynolds.